cran/usethis/README.md

 #> License: `use_mit_license()`, `use_gpl3_license()` or friends to pick a
 #>     license
 #> Encoding: UTF-8
-#> LazyData: true
 #> Roxygen: list(markdown = TRUE)
-#> RoxygenNote: 7.1.1
+#> RoxygenNote: 7.1.2
 #> ✓ Writing 'NAMESPACE'
 #> ✓ Setting active project to '<no active project>'
 # only needed since this session isn't interactive
 proj_activate(path)
-#> ✓ Setting active project to '/private/tmp/RtmpBtK0Bx/mypkg'
+#> ✓ Setting active project to '/private/tmp/RtmpxY5vMB/mypkg'
-#> ✓ Changing working directory to '/tmp/RtmpBtK0Bx/mypkg/'
+#> ✓ Changing working directory to '/tmp/RtmpxY5vMB/mypkg/'

 # Modify the description ----------------------------------------------
 use_mit_license("My Name")